Septic System Basics

-There are two basic components to a septic system
+There are two basic components to a septic system:

-Here is the how the septic system works
+Here is how the septic system work:

 How does a septic system fail?
 SOLID BUILD-UP!